Ariana Grande: 2020–2023: Positions

 On February 24, 2023, following months-long renewed interest in and virality of the Weeknd's 2016 song "Die for You", a remix of the song with Grande was released.
-The remix marked their fourth collaboration.
-In the Billboard Hot 100 issue dated March 11, 2023, the remix reached the top of the chart, becoming both artists' seventh number-one hit.
-According to the International Federation of the Phonographic Industry (IFPI), it was the fourth best-selling song of 2023 globally.
+It marked their fourth collaboration.
+The remix topped the Billboard Hot 100 chart, becoming both artists' seventh number-one hit.
+Grande became the artist with the most number-one duets (four) on the chart, surpassing McCartney.
+According to the IFPI, it was the fourth best-selling song of 2023 globally.
 On August 25, 2023, Grande released a reissue of her debut studio album, Yours Truly (Tenth Anniversary Edition).
 On December 9, 2023, Grande and Jennifer Hudson made a surprise appearance onstage to sing the "Oh Santa!" remix at Mariah Carey's show at the Madison Square Garden, of her Merry Christmas One and All! tour.